 This is the message expected to be received from the service.
 Reception starts after sending the "Message to Send".
 Please note that the "Message Expected" is compared against the first message sent from the service on the TCP session.
-With some protocols, this means the message compared will be an initial greeting message and not a response to the "Message to Send".
+With some protocols, this means the message compared is an initial greeting message and not a response to the "Message to Send".

 The Syslog facility to be assigned to events created by this service.
-Most useful if the message shall be forwarded to a Syslog server.
+Most useful if the message is to forward to a Syslog server.

 The Syslog priority to be assigned to events created by this service.
-Most useful if the message shall be forwarded to a Syslog server.
+Most useful if the message is to forward to a Syslog server.

 The Resource ID to be assigned to events created by this service.
-Most useful if the message shall be forwarded to a Syslog server.
+Most useful if the message is to forward to a Syslog server.

 The Syslog tag value to be assigned to events created by this service.
-Most useful if the message shall be forwarded to a Syslog server.
+Most useful if the message is to forward to a Syslog server.